FarmHackNL/digital-eye/README.md

 - collecting all photographs at a central location combined with additional information such as date, plot ID, time, crop, weathers, etc.

 Find the full idea on [Google Drive](https://docs.google.com/document/d/12SfnumPdTdqToLzTXJ9ppxzw8s2wOXEPjD0vakotmFY/edit#) (Dutch).

+Part 1.
+Simulate Photograph Creation
+This HTML file combined with Javascript creates a Polygon at given GEOLocations.
+A marker is placed at the edge of the Polygon and moves slowly in a given direction.
+Within the Polygon a user can place a Point Of Interest which is represented by a circle.
+If the marker crosses this circle it will write a quick alert which says it has taken a photograph.

+Part 2.
+Simulate Photograph Usage
+The Html file contains simple GUI options to select photo's from photo archive (called north and south).
+A route can be selected on which dots with photographs are displayed green.
+The user can select such a dot and browse throught the photographs (enlarged by clicking on the photograph)
+Via arrow keys the user can direct the car inside the selected landscape.

+Note: this project has won the first price during the first official FarmHack hackaton in NL!
+More information on this hackaton can be found here: http://www.farmhack.nl/challenge/datavisualisatie-bij-een-pieperboer/